-4.15.5 using option lateLinks
+5.5 using option lateLinks

-You can use storeBackup as one program (storeBackup.pl) which does everything alone or you can split the different task into several pieces.
-There is mostly one advantage to run different programs for the different task: the time for backup itself from the perspective of the saved computer (or) data is lower.
+You can use storeBackup as one program (storeBackup.pl) which does everything alone or you can split the different tasks into several pieces.
+There is mostly one advantage to run different programs for the different tasks: the time for backup itself from the perspective of the saved computer (or) data is lower.

-It makes sense to use option lateLinks if you store your Backup on an nfs server and if you think it's a good idea to speed up (see section 3.3.2, performance).
+It makes sense to use option lateLinks if you store your Backup on an nfs server and if you think it's a good idea to speed up (see section 3.4.3, performance).
 Configuring lateLinks is a little bit more complicated than using storeBackup.pl as a standalone programe because you have to manage multiple programs.